nirtamir2/ai-sdk-slides/slides.md

 <!--
-An exciting development in the AI space is Chrome's experimental built-in AI provider.
+An exciting development in the AI space is Chrome"s experimental built-in AI provider.
 This feature, available in Chrome 127, allows developers to access AI capabilities directly through the browser.
-Let's look at some early reactions and potential implications of this technology.
+Let"s look at some early reactions and potential implications of this technology.
 -->
 ---
 hideInToc: true